 Source: UpLead on G2

 If their email address isn’t in there, you can export it using Sales Navigator if they have a LinkedIn profile.
+You can also send them a contact request on LinkedIn using LinkedIn automation.

 From there, you’ll need to verify their email addresses to ensure they’re valid.